tarof429/stuckathome/aws_certified_solutions_architect/Exam.md

 7. Q: Containerized app runs on Amazon EKS.
 Need to collect and centrally view metrics and logs including EKS namespaces and EKS services A: Configure Cloudwatch Container Insights and view data in CloudWatch console

+## Serverless

+1. Q: Application includes EC2 and RDS.
+Spikes in traffic causes writes to be dropped by RDS.
+A: Make the application asyncrhonous by having EC2 submit messages to an SQS Queue.
+Have Lambda poll for items in the queue and write them to the database.

+2. Q: The Web App includes a web tier and a backend processing tier.
+How can we decouple the two tiers so that the processing tier scales automatically based on the number of jobs?
+A: Have the web tier submit messages to an SQS Queue that triggers a Lambda function.

+3. Q: So you're using Lamdba, but it's having issues scaling as the payload size increase A: Increase the memory available to the function.

+4. Q: Suppose we have statistical data in RDS and we need a way to access the data using an API.
+A: Create an API gateway that integrates with Lamda functions that access RDS.

+5. Q: Suppose that we need to preserve orders in the order that they were received A: Use an SQL FIFO Queue, which needs to be specified when the queue is defined.

+6. Q: Suppose an API gateway is integrated with Lamda functions.
+How do you deal with request failure?
+A: Increase the throttle limit

+7. Q: Suppose that we have an EC2 instance that processes images using JavaScript and puts the results in S3.
+How can we make this more cost effective?
+A: Replace EC2 with AWS Lambda.

+8. Q: What if you are using API Gateway but is experiencing scaling issues A: You could create an edged-optimized API gateways.

+9. Q: What if you have many batch functions that need to pass results to the next script, how can you make this more maintainable?
+A: Use Step Functions along with Lambda functions.

+10. Q: Suppose you want a user to upload files to an S3 bucket.
+Instead of manually process the files, how can you let AWS process them automtatically?
+A:  Create an event source notification that triggers a Lambda function.